Universal Prompt Tuning for Graph Neural Networks: More Information on Experiments

-\vpara{Implementation details.} We conduct graph classification tasks for various datasets and pre-trained models.
-To obtain the graph classification result, we first input the downstream graph to the pre-trained GNN model and get fixed-dimensional graph representations.
-Then, we use a linear transformation layer to transform the graph representations to classification results.
-When applying fine-tuning to adapt the pre-trained model to downstream tasks, we update all parameters of the pre-trained model and the final linear transformation layer.
-As for our proposed GPF, we freeze the parameters of the pre-trained model during adaption, but update the parameters of GPF and the final linear transformation layer.
-We strictly follow the training steps and the hyper-parameter settings presented in the papers of these pre-trained models~\citep{Hu2020StrategiesFP,You2020GraphCL,Xia2022SimGRACEAS,Qiu2020GCCGC}.
-For each pre-trained model and a specific downstream dataset, we conduct 5 rounds of experiments with different random seeds, and present the average result.
+\vpara{Dataset overview} We utilize the datasets provided by~\citet{Hu2020StrategiesFP} for our pre-training datasets.
+These datasets consist of two domains: chemistry and biology.
+The chemistry domain dataset comprises 2 million unlabeled molecules sampled from the ZINC15 database~\citep{Sterling2015ZINC1}, along with 256K labeled molecules obtained from the preprocessed ChEMBL dataset~\citep{Mayr2018LargescaleCO,Gaulton2012ChEMBLAL}.
+On the other hand, the biology domain dataset includes 395K unlabeled protein ego-networks and 88K labeled protein ego-networks extracted from PPI networks.
+For the models pre-trained on the chemistry dataset, we employ eight binary graph classification datasets available in MoleculeNet~\citep{Wu2017MoleculeNetAB} as downstream tasks.
+As for the models pre-trained on the biology dataset, we apply the pre-trained models to 40 binary classification tasks, with each task involving the prediction of a specific fine-grained biological function.

-\vpara{Details of pre-training datasets.} The datasets published by \citet{Hu2020StrategiesFP} include two datasets named Biology and Chemistry for the biology domain and chemistry domain respectively.
-Biology contains 395K unlabeled protein ego-networks derived from PPI networks of 50 species for node-level self-supervised pre-training, and 88K labeled protein ego-networks to jointly predict 5000 \textit{coarse-grained} biological functions for graph-level multi-task supervised pre-training.
-In Chemistry, 2 million unlabeled molecules are sampled from the ZINC15 database \citep{Sterling2015ZINC1} for node-level self-supervised pre-training.
-A preprocessed ChEMBL dataset \citep{Mayr2018LargescaleCO, Gaulton2012ChEMBLAL} is utilized for graph-level multi-task supervised pre-training, which contains 456K molecules with 1310 kinds of biochemical assays.
-For datasets used to pre-train GCC, the self-supervised pre-training is performed on six graph datasets.
-Table \ref{GCC_pre} presents the detailed statistics of them.
+\vpara{Pre-training datasets.} The datasets provided by \citet{Hu2020StrategiesFP} consist of two distinct datasets: Biology and Chemistry, corresponding to the biology domain and chemistry domain, respectively.
+The Biology dataset contains 395K unlabeled protein ego-networks obtained from PPI networks of 50 species.
+These networks are used for node-level self-supervised pre-training.
+Additionally, 88K labeled protein ego networks serve as the training data for predicting 5000 coarse-grained biological functions.
+This graph-level multi-task supervised pre-training aims to predict these functions jointly.
+Regarding the Chemistry dataset, it comprises 2 million unlabeled molecules sampled from the ZINC15 database \citep{Sterling2015ZINC1}.
+These molecules are utilized for node-level self-supervised pre-training.
+For graph-level multi-task supervised pre-training, a preprocessed ChEMBL dataset \citep{Mayr2018LargescaleCO, Gaulton2012ChEMBLAL} is employed.
+This dataset contains 456K molecules and covers 1310 different biochemical assays.

-\vpara{Details of downstream datasets.} Detailed statistics of downstream datasets used for the models pre-trained on Biology and Chemistry are summarized in Table \ref{bio_chem_down}.
-For the downstream tasks of pre-trained GCC, we use IMDB-BINARY and IMDB-MULTI \citep{Yanardag2015DeepGK}.
-Each dataset is a set of graphs where each graph is associated with a label.
-To evaluate GCC on this task, we use raw input graphs as the input of GCC.